cqtran/Cmput_401_Fence_Friends/README.md

 # Cavalry Fence Builder

 Cavalry Fence Builder is a web app for fence installation companies.
-It allows a fence business to track projects and financial data, calculate quotes, generate material lists, and send relevant messages to clients and suppliers.
+It allows a fence business to track projects and financial data, calculate quotes, generate material lists, and send quotes to clients and material lists to suppliers.

 Core features of this app are:
 * Draw fence diagrams